Social responsibility in fashion, the underestimated trend

-Last week at the Headquarters of the FashionClub70 in Antwerp, our colleagues at Oaklins KBC Securities held their second Board of Inspiration.
+Last week at the Headquarters of the FashionClub70 in Antwerp, our colleagues from Oaklins in Belgium held their second Board of Inspiration.
 FashionClub70 is one of the most renowned fashion distributors in Europe, representing more than 70 high end brands to more than 1,700 boutiques over the entire Benelux area.
 A perfect location to discuss the future of fashion and retail with investors, fashion labels and designers, retailers and distributors.

 For our Board of Inspiration, we always choose topics which are top of mind for our clients.
-Together with the expertise of Oaklins, we were able to host a colourful evening on the future trends in fashion and retail, interesting for all players in the sector.Frederik Vandepitte, Principal, Oaklins, Belgium
+Together with Oaklins' expertise, we were able to host a colorful evening on the future trends in fashion and retail, interesting for all players in the sector.Frederik Vandepitte, Principal, Oaklins, Belgium

 Federico Giammarusto describes the business of fashion as fast-changing and disruptive.
-Not only does e-commerce jeopardise retail business, there is a large generational shift.
-Social media enables challenger brands to reach the market at a fast pace where incumbent players have rested on their laurels.
-The pressure towards more and more socially responsible fashion is one of the most underestimated trends at the time.
+Not only does e-commerce jeopardize the retail business, there is a large generational shift.
+Social media enables challenger brands to reach the market at a fast pace, where incumbent players have rested on their laurels.
+The pressure towards increasing socially responsible fashion is one of the most underestimated trends at the moment.

 But how do fashion brands and designers themselves approach the trends in fashion and retail nowadays?

-During a lively conversation with Peter Perquy, CEO of the Belgian fashion brand, Terre Bleu and Nicolas Lavigna, co-founder of Norm shoes, agreed upon the trends mentioned by the previous speakers.
-Peter Perquy: “The main difficulty for us is to predict our consumers.
+During a lively conversation with Peter Perquy, CEO of the Belgian fashion brand, Terre Bleu, and Nicolas Lavigna, co-founder of Norm shoes, agreed on the trends mentioned by the previous speakers.
+Peter Perquy explained: “The main difficulty for us is to predict our consumers.
 To remain relevant, we need to be ahead of what the consumer wants in a year or even two years, not tomorrow.
 Therefore, you need a perfect team.”

 As a starting shoe brand, Norm shoes focuses on transparency and sustainability.
 “We focus on a hybrid model, a concept store and website.
 These will remain our main operational and financial challenges, for the coming years.”
 Peter Perquy adds: “Internet and social media are crucial.
 Although we prefer to use different channels, we need to be very wary of channel conflicts.
 E-commerce is a large opportunity, but it is also a risk since it takes money.”

 Finding investment money is a challenge for both companies.
-“As an established brand it is difficult to change the investor’s perception of what the brand used to be.
-You have to invest a lot to reposition an old fashion icon into a new dynamic brand and to convince the investor”, says Peter Perquy.
-Norm raised in a first period €60,000 by crowdfunding just to start the brand but is now facing the challenge of needing new investments to further develop their brand.”
-According to Peter Perquy who has quite some experience in acquisitions, the key pitfall in M&A is to successfully integrate different companies.
+“As an established brand, it is difficult to change the investor’s perception of what the brand used to be.
+You have to invest a lot to reposition an old fashion icon into a new dynamic brand and to convince the investor” says Peter Perquy.
+Norm raised in a first period €60,000 by crowdfunding just to start the brand, but it is now facing the challenge of needing new investments to further develop their brand.”
+According to Peter Perquy, who has quite some experience in acquisitions, the key pitfall in M&A is to successfully integrate different companies.
 It is very difficult to make people think in the same way and make them march into the same direction together.”

 The evening ended with an exquisite walking dinner by chef Julien Limbach and a networking occasion for the selected invitees.
-Oaklins and their local colleagues at KBC Securities can build further on this successful formula and work towards the third edition of Board of Inspiration in the first quarter of 2020.
-Stay tuned for the next edition!
+Oaklins will build further on this successful formula and work towards the third edition of Board of Inspiration in the first quarter of 2020.